Kino AI Internship— Fall 2024

 Due to my NDA, all details & research insights are omitted.

-This case study solely covers includes the visuals I am allowed to share from a 1 month project I worked on.
+This case study solely covers includes the visuals I am allowed to share from a 1 week project I worked on.
 However, lots of additional process and research guides my designs— please reach out to hear more!

 Linkedin me!